RonFrancesca/dcase2020-fp/README.md

 ### Prerequisites

-The following modules are necessary to run the notebook: numpy, essentia-tensorflow, json, sklearn, matplotlib and seaborn.
+The following modules are necessary to run the notebook: numpy, tensorflow, json, sklearn, matplotlib, librosa, scipy.

 All the modules will be directly imported running the notebook.

-Essentia will be installed directly running the notebook.

 ## Open the notebok in Google Colab